-How we plan to spend this year’s School Sports funding of £8990
+How we spent last year’s School Sports funding of £8990

 |Knowsley Schools Sports Partnership – to increase participation in inter school competitions||£1150|